vain/katriawm/doc/THEMING.md

 As you can see, you must use Xft font descriptions.

 Fonts have colors, too.
-One color for each tinting color.
+One color for each window state.
 They’re defined in another array:

     static char *dec_font_colors[] = {
-        "#AFAFAF",  /* DecTintNormal */
+        "#AFAFAF",  /* DecStateNormal */
-        "#000000",  /* DecTintSelect */
+        "#000000",  /* DecStateSelect */
-        "#000000",  /* DecTintUrgent */
+        "#000000",  /* DecStateUrgent */
     };

 Note that you can use Xft color names here.